 One question that I get a lot is “I want to produce good writing.
-How do I get started?” or “How do I become a better writer?”.
+How do I get started?” or “How do I write better?”.
 I’m not an expert, but I have two Amazon best sellers and I make a living from my writing on social media and on my website.

 I figure that I have a few things to say on the subject worth listening to.
 At the very least, I understand the difference between good and bad writing in terms of how engaging it is and what makes people want to become a fan of yours.

 There are a few things that you can do if you want to improve your writing and it doesn’t matter what kind of writing you do.
+It’s just important that you write.
 Whether you want to write better for work, start a blog as a hobby, or earn a living, these basic tips will make your bad writing good and your good writing great.

 You probably don’t read enough.